-The water infrastructure will benefit from a major overhaul: new construction of one bridge, two check structures and one WMO building, along with re-excavation of khals over a total length of 19.69 km will reduce flooding and drainage congestion and thus benefit agricultural production.
+The water infrastructure will benefit from a major overhaul: new construction of one bridge, two check structures, and one WMO building, along with a re-excavation of khals over a total length of 19.69 km will reduce flooding and drainage congestion and thus benefit agricultural production.
 The cost of rehabilitation is estimated at some Tk.
 976 lac.

 Operation and Maintenance

 The Water Management Association of the sub-unit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
 The operation of the infrastructure will be decided by the Water Management Association at the sub-unit level.

 A Maintenance Plan for the sub-unit-3 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for sub-unit-3 has been estimated as Tk.
 41 lac per annum of which WMA share would be Tk.
 15 lac with BWDB bearing Tk.
 26 lac.
 The WMA / WMG share comes to Tk.409/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 12 lac.